autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 ##### 2. checking the relation between `(ix, prev proof)`

-For a valid `ix`, the proof of the previous pair must be valid:
+for a valid `ix`, the proof of the previous pair must be valid:
-- Its key must not be larger than the current key (or would break the sorted assumption).
+- its key must not be larger than the current key (or would break the sorted assumption).
-- Its commitment digest must match the ads commitment (or would break the authenticated structure assumption).
+- its commitment digest must match the ads commitment (or would break the authenticated structure assumption).
-- If `ix == 0`, the element must be the first in the structure, and the previous proof must be `None`.
+- if `ix == 0`, the element must be the first in the structure, and the previous proof must be `None`.
-- Any proof outside of these assumptions is regarded as invalid.
+- any proof outside of these assumptions is regarded as invalid.

 <br>

 ##### 3. checking the next proof, `next`

-For a valid `ix`, the proof of the next pair must be valid:
+for a valid `ix`, the proof of the next pair must be valid:
-- If `next == None`, `ix` must be the last element.
+- if `next == None`, `ix` must be the last element.
 Without accessing the length of the store, this check is made by ensuring that every right sibling sub-tree is empty.
-- The key for `next` must be larger than the element's key.
+- the key for `next` must be larger than the element's key.
-- The calculated commitment digest for the next element must match the ads commitment.
+- the calculated commitment digest for the next element must match the ads commitment.
-- Any proof outside of these assumptions is regarded as invalid.
+- any proof outside of these assumptions is regarded as invalid.

 <br>